-Many hostels as well as hotels will increase the rates for King’s Day and many accomodation require having multiple days booked, so it’s unlikely you’ll be able to only book one day at a hotel.
+Many hostels, as well as hotels, will increase the rates for King’s Day and many accommodations require having multiple days booked, so it’s unlikely you’ll be able to only book one day at a hotel.
 Book in advance to get the lowest rates.

 What to wear for King’s Day in the Netherlands

 Wear a good pair of sneakers.
 Most restaurants and bars remove the chairs to accommodate more people, so you won’t get to sit for a while.
 Looking cute is great, but we must have walked for five hours until I sat down next to a canal.